East Asian Studies (2022 - 2024)

 EAST-UA 261 Prerequisites: Advanced Korean II (EAST-UA 259) and permission of the instructor.
 Offered every year.
 4 points.

 Fourth-year Korean.
 Improves students' understanding of written and spoken Korean through exposure to various media sources, such as film, magazine, newspaper, TV, Internet, and user-created content (UCC).
-Students will learn Korean sentence patterns and vocabularies from the sources, develop advanced communication skills in Korean, and discuss various topics related to contemporary issues in Korea.
+Students learn Korean sentence patterns and vocabularies from the sources, develop advanced communication skills in Korean, and discuss various topics related to contemporary issues in Korea.

 Readings in Contemporary Japanese Writings